Ladder determinantal varieties and their symbolic blowups: Knutson Schubert determinantal and poset ideals

 \section{Knutson Schubert determinantal and poset ideals}

 In this section, we show that Schubert determinantal ideals and poset determinantal ideals are Knutson ideals.
-We remark that the statement for Schubert determinantal ideals already appeared in Knutson's work, but our proof uses different methods \cite{knutson2009frobenius}.
+We remark that the statement for Schubert determinantal ideals already appeared in Knutson's work \cite{knutson2009frobenius}.

 Throughout this section we follow the notations introduced in \autoref{sub_affine_schub}.
 In particular, $X=(x_{i,j})$ is a generic matrix of size $k \times \ell$.
 We also assume the following setup.